danielguirra/capivaragame/README.md

-# capivaragame
+# Capivara game
-a game using kaboomjs
+a game similar to flappy bird a using the kaboomjs library